M7moudx22/OSINT-Extension/README.md

 ## 🤝 Contributing

 - Issues and PRs welcome
-- Describe bugs clearly
-- Use small, clean commits
-- Avoid committing secrets or tokens

 ---

 - Provided for educational and legitimate security research